• Skip to primary navigation

 • 💬 Comments

-• Traditional cabbage rolls are a classic comfort food dish that the whole family will love.
+• This is a classic comfort food dish that the whole family will love.
+Serve for leisurely weekend dinners.

-Homemade galumpkis (stuffed cabbage or cabbage rolls depending on where you are from) are so easy to make in a crock pot!
+Homemade galumpkis (golumpkis, stuffed cabbage, or cabbage rolls depending on where you are from) are so easy to make in a crock pot!

 Tender leaves of steamed cabbage are rolled around a tomato-y rice and beef mixture, then covered in a creamy tomato sauce and slow cooked to perfection.